 GETTING BACK TOGETHER when your ex wants you back…

-When your ex wants you back… If you’re going to get back together, it needs to be a positive (not a painful or anxiety-inducing), decision that enables both of you to continue evolving (not just the other party while you yet again, get reduced to their emotional grade school teacher).
+When your ex wants you back… If you’re going to get back together, it needs to be a positive (not a painful or anxiety-inducing), decision that enables both of you to continue evolving (not just the other party while you, yet again, get reduced to their emotional grade school teacher).
 When I’ve gotten back together with exes, it’s often because I chose to turn my back on the pain of reality and the truth.
 I avoided acceptance so I could be justified in my pink and red flag blindness.
-I failed to acknowledge that these issues still existed with my ex, and so “getting back together,” became nothing more than a very lame and watered down attempt at recreating a long lost honeymoon period that lasted once upon a time in a galaxy far, far away.
+I failed to acknowledge that these issues still existed with my ex, and so “getting back together,” became nothing more than a very lame and watered down attempt at recreating a long lost honeymoon period that didn’t last.

 When you’re ex wants you back, you first need to see what specifically there is to go back to.
 I used to think that the level of heartbreak I felt was an indicator of the irreplaceability of the other person and the quality of what we had.
 It’s not.
 Their patterns are; their character is.
 YES – there are couples who get back together and are better than ever.
 But before this can happen, you need to refrain from acting on impulse and make sure you have a relational foundation that’s conducive to health and happiness on BOTH ends.
 If one person emotionally and empathetically eclipses the other, it’s not going to work.

 When your ex wants you back – The reason why they want to get back together may very well, be rooted in selfishness.
 Remember, your heart will always want to see “genuine,” but your gut will always know bullsh*t.
 Trust your gut.